vilmaq/homework_1/README.md

 # Horiseon Project
 ## Description
 This homework aims to refactor a website code to be more descriptive.
-We have achieved it thanks to semantic HTML elements.
+We have achieved this thanks to semantic HTML elements.

 Changes done to the index.html file:

 1. change first <div> element to <header>
 2. change last <div> element to <footer>
 3. change the third <div> which is responsible for the navigation of the page to <nav>